100% Certified Authentic

 Rolex gave Mercedes Gleitze a Rolex Oyster Perpetual to prove that the watch was a waterproof timepiece.

 It is one thing to claim a watch is waterproof.
 It is quite another to prove it.
 In 1927 a Rolex Oyster crossed the English Channel, a watch worn by a young English swimmer named Mercedes Gleitze.
 It ticked with each stroke she took as she swam from Cape Gris Nez, France toward London, twice.
 The swim lasted over 10 hours and the watch remained in perfect working order at the end of it.
-In fact, she was pulled from the icy-cold water only half-conscious.
+She was pulled from the icy-cold water only half-conscious.
 Her Rolex was bone dry inside, proving its watertight capabilities and reinforcing its otherworldly rank in extraordinary natural elements.

 Paul Altieri